Boston Favorites

 Walk the Freedom Trail: A red brick path through 16 historic landmarks, from Boston Common to Paul Revere’s House.

-Catch a Red Sox Game or Tour Fenway Park: Even if you're not a sports fan, this is Boston history in motion.
+Catch a Red Sox Game or Tour Fenway Park: Even if you're not a sports fan, this is Boston history!

 View Boston: 360° panoramic views from the top of the Prudential Tower.
-Plus a cocktail lounge, interactive exhibits, and sunset photo ops.
+Plus a cocktail lounge and interactive exhibits.
+Best sunset photo ops.
+Highly recommend!

-Explore the Seaport: Modern Boston at its best.
+Explore the Seaport: Modern Boston.
 Great restaurants, outdoor bars, and views of the harbor.

 Stroll the Public Garden: Snap a photo on the swan boats!